This post contains links to products that I may receive compensation from at no additional cost to you. View my Affiliate Disclosure page here.

 The Kindest Lie examines the heartbreaking divide between Black and white communities and plumbs the emotional depths of the struggles faced by ordinary Americans in the wake of the financial crisis.
 Capturing the profound racial injustices and class inequalities roiling society, Nancy Johnson’s debut novel offers an unflinching view of motherhood in contemporary America and the never-ending quest to achieve the American Dream.

 The Kindest Lie will publish on Feb.
-9. You can order the book on Amazon here.
+9 and you can read my review here.
+To order the book from Amazon click here.

 The Upstairs House by Julia Fine